-Hickory – Holding – Four of Nuts & Seeds (Coins)
+Hickory – Holding – Four of Nuts (Pentacles)

 Genus: Carya – Family: Juglandaceae

 Hickory is a nut-bearing tree in the Carya genus.
-Carya is the Ancient Greek word for “nut” inspired by the mythological story of Carya, daughter of the King of Laconia.
-Carya was caught in a moral dilemma between two gods; Apollo (god of truth and prophecy) and Dionysus (god of wine and ecstasy.)
+Carya is the Ancient Greek word for “nut” based on the mythological story of Carya, daughter of a Laconian King.
+Carya was caught in a moral dilemma between; Apollo (god of truth & prophecy) and Dionysus (god of wine & ecstasy.)
 In a lustful rage, Dionysus transformed Carya into a nut tree to protect her from his desires.
-Artemis (goddess of the hunt, twin to Apollo) took on Carya as an aspect of her.
-As “Lady of the Nut Tree” a temple was dedicated to Artemis Caryatis.
-It was surrounded by Caryatides, large female-sculpted columns representing Carya carrying a basket of nuts balanced on her head.
+Artemis (goddess of the hunt, twin to Apollo) claimed Carya’s strength as her own.
+As “Lady of the Nut Tree” Artemis had a temple surrounded by Caryatides dedicated to her.
+Caryatides are female-sculpted columns of Carya holding a basket of nuts on her head.
 The story of Carya is of a strong woman who holds the weight of the world, yet is not able to enjoy the very gifts she is carrying.

-Message: Hickory is asking that we release our grip regarding material possessions.
-If we save every penny but never spend it, then what good is it?
-Now is a time to trust and enjoy life by finding the right balance between having fun and having a safety net.
+Message: Hickory is asking us to release something we have been holding onto that now holds us.
+This is a time of finding the right balance between having fun and having a safety net.
 If we feel like we carry the weight of the world on our shoulders now is the time to unburden ourselves so we can become rejuvenated.
 We must honor the wisdom of releasing and see this as a new beginning.
-Be gentle with yourself or others during times of shedding.
+Be gentle with yourself and others during these times of shedding.

 Challenge: Feelings of scarcity that holds us in a place of fear.
 Overcoming the ego’s desire for control can bring profound transformation, peace and regeneration.